MC-Squared/SolidRuby/README.md

 - my_project/lib/hardware - put hardware parts in here
 - my_project/lib/printed - put parts that you want to print in here
 - my_project/lib/lasercut - put sheets that need to be cut (by laser or other) in here
-- my_project/lib/printed/params.rb - place for global parameters for printed parts
+- my_project/lib/params.rb - place for global parameters
 - my_project/lib/assemblies/my_project_assembly.rb  - dummy assembly
 - my_project/Guardfile - guard